Jennifer chairs the firm's Employment Law group and concentrates her practice in the areas of labor and employment law as well as school law.

 In her role as labor attorney, Jennifer has handled numerous labor arbitrations both in the public and private sector.
 In addition, she has handled labor negotiations for unionized employers, including Act 111 negotiations in in the public employer arena.
 Jennifer also counsels public employers on issues unique to the Heart and Lung Act and has successfully handled numerous civil service and grievance arbitrations involving termination of Heart and Lung Act benefits.
 Jennifer has also represented employers before the Pennsylvania Labor Relations Board and the National Labor Relations Board.

 Jennifer also provides representation to universities and colleges on labor and employment matters, affirmative action compliance, student discipline, sexual assault and other sensitive issues, and on compliance with the Family Educations Rights and Privacy Rights Act (FERPA).
 Jennifer regularly presents on FERPA issues, including the interplay between FERPA and HIPPA.
 In addition, Jennifer counsels schools on issues related to Title IX compliance and student accommodation requests under the ADA.
 She is also a past presenter for the Pennsylvania Association of School Business Officials (PASBO) on FMLA and ADA matters unique to school districts.

 Jennifer represents clients of all sizes and in all industries and is well versed in issues unique to manufacturing and the service sector and provides employment law expertise and litigation management services to a national retailer.
 In addition, she regularly represents hospitals, long term care facilities, and other health care institutions in employment issues unique to those settings, including issues related to the Older Adult Protective Services Act, credentialing and staff privileges, and medication diversion, among other issues.
-Jennifer is also labor and employment counsel to municipalities and school districts throughout Pennsylvania.
+Jennifer is also labor and employment counsel to municipalities throughout Pennsylvania.